 With a full weekend to devote to the 265,769 acres of Rocky Mountain National Park, the possibilities are practically endless.
 But how do you make sure not to miss the best parts?
 We've made an itinerary to guide you through one version of a 2-day grand adventure in Rocky Mountain National Park.
 Wake up and get going.
 Grab a hot breakfast from one of Grand Lake's best restaurants before taking on the…

 The highest continual highway in the United States, Trail Ridge Road reaches a maximum elevation of 12,183 feet.
-And from all 48 miles the road stretches, you'll have spectacular views of Rocky Mountain National Park.
+From all 48 miles the road stretches, you'll have spectacular views of Rocky Mountain National Park.
 Whether you embark upon your Trail Ridge Road adventure from Grand Lake or Estes Park, there are some must-see stops you should make along the way.

 With so much to see and do in Rocky Mountain National Park, you could spend your entire summer here.
 But just in case you can't get away for that long, we've put together our favorite ways to experience the park in just a week.
 On Rocky Mountain National Park's western side, Grand County's 5 towns range in elevation from 7,313 feet in Kremmling to 9,052 feet in Winter Park.
 Even if you're from the Mile…